XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Market, limit, stop-loss, take-profit, trailing stop, OCO, conditional orders on all primary platforms
+Market, limit, stop, stop-limit, take-profit, trailing stop, bracket, OCO, iceberg, conditional

 Charting and technical analysis